The MFA is awarded upon the satisfactory completion of the following:

-The minimum time required to complete the degree is two years of full-time study (6 quarters of registration); the maximum time allowed is three years (9 quarters).
+The minimum time required to complete the degree is two years of full-time enrollment; the maximum time allowed is three years.
 The academic year consists of Fall, Winter, and Spring quarters.
 The MFA program goes on hiatus during the summer.

 Full-time study is required.
 The student must enroll for a minimum of 12 units of pre-approved graduate seminars, guided independent study, or teaching apprenticeship each quarter.